 #7 – Leveraged Buyout: A unique mix of debt and equity

-We have understood the features of debt and equity investments, but there are certain other forms of structuring the deal.
+We have understood the features of debt and equity investments, but there are certainly other forms of structuring the deal.
 One of the most popular forms of M&A is Leveraged Buyout.
-Technically defined, LBO is a purchase of a public/ private company or the assets of a company which is financed by a mix of debt and equity.
+Technically defined, LBO is a purchase of a public/ private company or the assets of a company that is financed by a mix of debt and equity.

 The debt equity ratio is more than 1.0x in these situations.
 The debt component is 50-80% in these cases.
 Both the assets of the Acquirer and Target Company are treated as secured collaterals in this type of business deal.

-The companies involved in these transactions are typically mature and generating consistent operating cash flows.
-According to Jennifer Lindsey in her book The Entrepreneur’s Guide to Capital, the best fit for a successful LBO will be the one in growth stage of industry life cycle, have formidable asset base as collateral for huge loans, and feature crème-de-la-crème in management.
+The companies involved in these transactions are typically mature and generating consistent operating cash flowsOperating Cash FlowsCash flow from Operations is the first of the three parts of the cash flow statement that shows the cash inflows and outflows from core operating business in an accounting year.
+Operating Activities includes cash received from Sales, cash expenses paid for direct costs as well as payment is done for funding working capital..
+According to Jennifer Lindsey in her book The Entrepreneur's Guide to Capital, the best fit for a successful LBO will be the one in growth stage of industry life cycle, have formidable asset base as collateral for huge loans, and feature crème-de-la-crème in management.

 Now having a strong asset base doesn’t mean that cash flows can take a back seat.
-It is imperative that the target company has a strong and consistent cash flow with minimal capital requirements.
-Low capital requirement stems from the condition that the resultant debt must be repaid quickly.
+It is imperative that the target company has strong and consistent cash flow with minimal capital requirements.
+The low capital requirement stems from the condition that the resultant debt must be repaid quickly.

-Now that we have a certain learning about LBOs, let us figure out a little about its background.
-This will help us to understand how it came into being and how relevant is it today.
+Now that we have certain learning about LBOs let us figure out a little about its background.
+It will help us to understand how it came into being and how relevant is it today.

 LBOs soared during the late 1980s amid the junk-bond-finance frenzy.
-Most of these buyouts were financed the high-yield bond market and the debt was mostly speculative in nature.
-By the end of 1980, the junk bond market collapsed, excessive speculation cooled off and the LBOs lost steam.
+Most of these buyouts were financed by the high-yield bond market, and the debt was mostly speculative in nature.
+By the end of 1980, the junk bond market collapsed, excessive speculation cooled off, and the LBOs lost steam.
 What followed by tighter regulatory mechanism, stringent capital requirement rules, due to which commercial banks lost interest in financing the deals.

-Pros and cons are two sides of the same coin and both co-exist.
+Pros and cons are two sides of the same coin, and both co-exist.
 So LBOs also come with their share of drawbacks.
-The heavy debt burden heightens the default risks for buyout targets and become more exposed to downturns in economic cycle.
+The heavy debt burden heightens the default risks for buyout targets and becomes more exposed to downturns in the economic cycle.

 KKR bought TXU Corp. for $45 billion in 2007.
-This was touted as one of the largest LBOs in the history, but by 2013 the company filed for bankruptcy protection.
-The latter was burdened with more than $40 billion for debt and unfavorable industry condition for the US utility sector made things worse.
-One event led to the other and eventually and quite unfortunately, of course, TXU Corp. filed for bankruptcy.
+It was touted as one of the largest LBOs in history, but by 2013 the company filed for bankruptcy protection.
+The latter was burdened with more than $40 billion for debt, and unfavorable industry conditions for the US utility sector made things worse.
+One event led to the other, and eventually and quite, unfortunately, of course, TXU Corp. filed for bankruptcy.

 But does that mean LBOs have been black-listed by US corporates?
-“No”.
-The Dell-EMC deal that closed in September 2016 is a clear enough indication that Leveraged buyouts are back.
-The deal is worth about $60 billion with two-third of it financed by debt.
-Will the newly formed entity produce enough cash flows to service the huge debt pile and wade its way through the complexities of the deal is something to be seen.
+“No.” The Dell-EMC deal that closed in September 2016 is a clear enough indication that Leveraged buyouts are back.
+The deal is worth about $60 billion, with two-thirds of it financed by debt.
+Will the newly formed entity produce enough cash flows to service the massive debt pile and wade its way through the complexities of the deal is something to be seen.